Putin’s dwindling circle of friends in Emerging Europe | bne IntelliNews

 For an idea on just how difficult it is to stay, in full view, on amicable terms with Moscow despite the war, the case of Turkey is interesting.
 The country's president, Recep Tayyip Erdogan, always eager to maximise his country's gains on all sides where possible, has attempted to maintain strong relations with both Russia and Ukraine throughout the conflict, arguing Ankara should keep itself available as a trusted intermediary ready to serve a key role should opportunities for peace talks arise.

-Only, Nato member Turkey appears to have gone too far in exploiting this arrangement for economic gain, too far for the US and Europe to stomach that is.
+Yet Nato member Turkey appears to have gone too far in exploiting this arrangement for economic gain – too far for the US and Europe to stomach that is.
 It has become known as a bolthole for Russian investors and as a conduit via which Russia can keep up trade flows otherwise shut off by the West.

 Clearly annoyed and concerned, the US lately threatened sanctions against Turkish banks that continued to provide access to Russia's Mir payments system.
 Five banks quickly backpedalled.
-What's more, since the Kremlin stepped up the Ukraine conflict by holding sham referendums and annexing territories, even Erdogan appears to have cooled on what level of tolerance and respect he is prepared to offer Putin in public.
+What's more, since the Kremlin stepped up the Ukraine conflict by holding sham referenda and annexing territories, even Erdogan appears to have cooled on what level of tolerance and respect he is prepared to offer Putin in public.

 Even less guarded about offering Russia a sympathetic ear has been Iran, which appears to have provided depleted Russian forces with hundreds of attack and surveillance drones.
 Iran has made substantial trade and investment gains from keeping up its support for Russia, and stands to make much more, though Tehran, while blaming Nato for pushing Russia into a corner and thus bringing about an environment for conflict, is careful to periodically state that it would like to see an end to the war and a negotiated settlement.
-The Iranians are also wary of the Russians using heavy discounts to elbow them aside in 'under the radar' oil and gas export markets, such as China, where they can avoid US sanctions enforcers.
+The Iranians are also wary of the Russians using heavy discounts to elbow them aside in 'under the radar' oil and gas export markets such as China, where they can avoid US sanctions enforcers.

 Changed balance of power in the South Caucasus